-Our residential aged care business provides dementia care in our secure Sensitive Care Communities, nursing services, palliative care and respite care.
+Our residential aged care business provides dementia care in our secure Sensitive Care Units as well as, nursing services, palliative care and respite care.

-We are committed to empowering Senior Australians to live their best lives at home, by providing community or "homecare" services to help them in their day-to-day routines, by providing such things as cooking, cleaning, personal care and transport assistance.
+We are committed to empowering Senior Australians to live their best lives at home, by providing community or "homecare" services via the Bodewell arm of the business.
+We assist them in their day-to-day routines, by providing such things as cooking, cleaning, personal care and transport assistance.